 Caribe Hilton (High-end)

 Caribe Hilton just recently reopened after renovating from Hurricane Maria.
 Their property includes a private beachfront on 17 acres of tropical gardens.
 Its unique location is perfect for beach lovers!
 Check prices here!

 Known as one of the most Instagramable hotels, Hotel El Convento is located right in Old San Juan.
 Here you are within walking distance to everything in the Old City and 15 minutes from the airport.
 Check prices here!

 The Condado overlooks both the lagoon and the Atlantic Ocean with 4 onsite swimming pools.
 Considered a high-end 4 Star hotel.
 Check prices here!

 The Dreamcature is San Juan’s only vegetarian hotel.
 This is the perfect place for someone looking for a unique boutique hotel stay that puts a lot of thought and care into the environment and their guests!
 Check prices here!

 Puerto Rico After Hurricane Maria

 Before moving forward, I am sure you are wondering about the condition of Puerto Rico since Hurricane Maria.
 While they are still recovering from the storm, they are more than ready for tourists!

 Even to the trained eye, it would be hard to tell the storm even happened, especially in Old San Juan.
 On top of that, we found the utmost hospitality during our entire trip, and by visiting, you are helping PR to re-grow from the once tragic storm!

-Puerto Rico Travel Guide Wrap-Up
+4 Days in Puerto Rico Travel Itinerary Wrap-Up

 That wraps up some of the best things to do in Puerto Rico in 4 days!
 As you can see Puerto Rico has a ton to offer.
 I hope you have the best time on your Puerto Rico Vacation!
 For more travel guides for Puerto Rico, click here!